MaastrichtU-IDS/dsri-documentation/website/docs/deploy-matlab.md

 :::

+Note that we are not expert in Matlab (we don't use proprietary software to do open science), so feel free to contact Mathworks support directly if you are having any issues with their official Docker image.

+You can request official support from Matlab at this address after login and connecting your account to the UM license: After logging in on this site https://nl.mathworks.com/academia/tah-portal/maastricht-university-31574866.html#get

 ## Use the official Matlab image

 Start Matlab with a desktop UI accessible directly using your web browser at a URL automatically generated.